syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Export.md

 # Export types in SfSignaturePad

-You can export the signature as a Image.
-You have to manually call `Save` method to export the sign as image.
+You can export the signature as an image.
+You have to manually call `Save` method to export the sign as an image.

-`Clear` method is used to clear the sign on the view.
+The `Clear` method is used to clear the sign on the view.

 {% tabs %}